Stockholm University: Courses and programmes

+Besides the programmes themselves, the university also offers opportunities for foreign exchange studies during the third year of a bachelor's degree programme.
+The university has cooperative agreements with more than 100 universities worldwide.

 Research

 The university's researchers engage in governmental investigations, are active in the media, provide responses to proposed legislation and are included in several Nobel committees and international expert bodies.